-C++Now builds upon the resounding success of previous BoostCon and C++Now conferences, We look forward to considering your proposals, among those from leading speakers from the entire C++ community, to make C++Now 2017 even better.
+C++Now builds upon the resounding success of previous BoostCon and C++Now conferences.
+We look forward to considering your proposals.
+You will be joining leading speakers from the entire C++ community in making C++Now 2018 better than ever.

-The C++Now Conference is dedicated to discussion and education about C++, an open and free language and standard.
-Our Conference will focus on discussion and education about open source software usage and developments in the C++ developer and user community.
+The C++Now Conference will focus on education about open source software usage and developments in the C++ developer and user community.
 To reflect the breadth of the C++ and Boost communities, the conference includes sessions aimed at three constituencies: C++ and Boost end-users, hard-core library and tool developers, and researchers pushing the boundaries of computing.
 The program fosters interaction and engagement within and across those groups, with an emphasis on discussion.

 As a multi-paradigm language, C++ is a melting pot with the most compelling ideas from other programming communities blended in powerful ways.
 Historically, some of the most popular sessions at C++Now have highlighted these concepts, from DSLs to functional programming to transactional memory and more.
 Bring your C#, Python, Ruby or Haskell influences to bear in an environment that will broaden their exposure.

-Presentations at C++Now 2017 should generally focus on the now established C++11 and C++14 standards, the upcoming C++17 standard, and how those standards shape C++’s future.
-However, by no means is this intended to restrict the topics of proposals we hope to see.
-Any other topic related to C++, as described below, is suitable for submission.
+Presentations at C++Now 2018 will generally focus on the now established C++11, C++14, and C++17 standards, the upcoming C++20 standard, and predictions of how those standards may shape the future of C++, but by no means is this intended to restrict the topics of proposals we hope to see.
+As described below, any other topic related to C++ is suitable for submission.

 Photograph by Zoetica Ebb.
 Used with permission.